oncody/civ-board-game-2010/README.md

 ### Optional Rules:
 * Investment deck
-  * All players must agree at the start of the game whether or not to use this deck.
+  * All players must agree at the start of the game whether to play with this
 * Great person deck
-  * All players must agree at the start of the game whether or not to use this deck
+  * All players must agree at the start of the game whether to play with this

 ### Cheat Sheet
 * Starting travel speed for army and scout figures is 2
 * Starting stacking limit for army and scout figures is 2
 * Starting culture hand size is 2
   * If a player exceeds their culture hand size, then they must immediately discard down to their hand size before any culture event cards may be played
 * Default hand size is 3 unit cards
   * +2 hand size for each friendly army figure in the square beyond the first
   * +1 hand size if governed by Fundamentalism
   * +3 hand size if defending a city or capital.
 * Starting city limit is 2 (but can be increased to 3 with irrigation)

-The winner immediately spends the loot they received to purchase effects from the following table.
-A winner receiving more than one loot may purchase as many effects as they can afford, and they may purchase the same effect multiple times.
-For instance, a player receiving 2 loot could purchase a 2-loot effect, two different 1-loot effects, or the same 1-loot effect twice.

 If the loser had one or more figures in the square:
 The winner gains 1 loot.